01Choose Your Song

-- It can take a lot longer than you think to make a video, so by the time; it's finished your single might have come out.
+- It can take a lot longer than you think to make a video, so by the time it's finished your single might have already come out.
 It might be an idea to think about making the video for a subsequent single.

-- Remember that it can take a long time to shoot and edit each second of video so while you might have a good idea for a video for that 10 min epic that closes the album, it might be more practical to shoot a video for the 3 min pop song.
+- Remember that it can take a long time to shoot and edit each second of video so while you might have a good idea for a video for that 10 minute epic that closes the album, it might be more practical to shoot a video for the three minute pop song.

 02Get a Team and Equipment Together